Dividend Raised, Beat On FFO, Strong Growth From 5% Yielding REIT

 The overview looks solid.
 Credit ratings are good and the ratios are conservative.
 SPG uses a strong balance sheet.

-For their debt covenants they use a 7% capitalization rate.
+For their debt covenants, they use a 7% capitalization rate.
 I’ve seen this in other mall REIT debt covenants as well.
 I believe there are relatively few malls in SPG’s portfolio that would sell at a mere 7% capitalization rate.
 Most will be valued materially higher.
 However, the debt covenants were designed this way to protect the lenders from any declines in asset values.
 SPG easily clears the hurdle.

 More Financial Metrics for Simon Property Group